-6. Complaints
+7. Complaints

-6.1 Procedure
+7.1 Procedure

 The Council will maintain the standards set out in this guidance and the current Codes of Practice.
-The Chief Surveillance Commissioner has responsibility for monitoring and reviewing the way the Council exercises the powers and duties conferred by the Act.
+The Investigatory Powers Commissioner has responsibility for monitoring and reviewing the way the Council exercises the powers and duties conferred by the legislation.

-Contravention of the RIPA and/or Data Protection Act 1998 may be reported to the Information Commissioner at Chief Surveillance Commissioner Office of Surveillance Commissioners:
+Contravention of the RIPA or the IPA (and associated legislation) may be reported to the Investigatory Powers Commissioner at: Investigatory Powers Commissioner's Office

-PO Box 29105.
+PO Box 29105